ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 specified regarding the delivery of Messages that the application has already given to the transport system.
 For example, if reliable delivery was requested for a Message handed over before calling Close, the transport system will ensure that this Message is indeed delivered.
-If the RemoteEndpoint still has data to send, it cannot be received after this call.
+If the Remote Endpoint still has data to send, it cannot be received after this call.

 Connection.Close()

-The Closed event can inform the application that the RemoteEndpoint has closed the Connection; however, there is no guarantee that a remote close will be signaled.
+The Closed event can inform the application that the Remote Endpoint has closed the Connection; however, there is no guarantee that a remote close will be signaled.